Strobesstrobes

 What is the latest version of the OWASP WSTG?

 The current stable release is WSTG 4.2, published in 2020 and still the reference most testers cite.
-A 5.0 version is in active development on GitHub with restructured content and new tests, but it is not yet the stable baseline.
+A 5.0 version is in active development on GitHub with restructured content and new tests, but it is not yet the stable baseline, so report against 4.2 IDs for now.

 How many tests are in the WSTG?

 WSTG 4.2 contains more than 100 individual tests spread across its 12 categories.
-The exact count varies as the guide evolves, but each test carries a stable WSTG ID so coverage can be tracked precisely.
+The exact count shifts as the guide evolves, but each test carries a stable WSTG ID so coverage can be tracked precisely across engagements and audits.

 What is the difference between WSTG and ASVS?

-WSTG is a testing methodology that tells you how to look for flaws, while the OWASP Application Security Verification Standard (ASVS) is a list of security requirements an application should meet.
-Testers often use WSTG to verify ASVS requirements.
+WSTG is a testing methodology that tells you how to look for flaws; the OWASP Application Security Verification Standard (ASVS) is a list of security requirements an application should meet.
+Testers often use WSTG procedures to verify ASVS requirements, so the two are used together.

-Yes, version 4.2 added an API Testing category (WSTG-APIT).
-It is lighter than the web categories, so most teams pair it with the OWASP API Security Top 10 and a dedicated API testing methodology for full coverage of REST and GraphQL surfaces.
+Version 4.2 added an API Testing category (WSTG-APIT), but it is lighter than the web categories.
+Most teams pair it with the OWASP API Security Top 10 and a dedicated API methodology for full coverage of REST and GraphQL surfaces, since modern apps push most logic behind services.

 Can you automate the WSTG?

 Partially.
-Tools like Nuclei, Burp Suite, and sqlmap automate many input-validation and configuration tests, but business logic, authorization, and identity tests still need manual reasoning.
-Agentic pentesting platforms close more of that gap by chaining automated and reasoning-based checks continuously.
+Nuclei, Burp Suite, and sqlmap automate many input-validation and configuration tests, but Authorization, Business Logic, and Identity tests need manual reasoning because every request is valid.
+Agentic pentesting closes more of that gap by chaining automated and reasoning-based checks continuously.

 Sources and references